Major German Steel Manufacturer Slashing 11,000 Jobs

 The report specifically highlighted the issue of the increase in energy costs that have “exacerbated German companies’ traditional cost disadvantages in terms of labor costs, taxes, and levies.”

-“Higher prices for fossil fuels have raised the production costs of entire sectors by at times more than 25 percent,” it said.
+“Higher prices for fossil fuels have raised the production costs of entire sectors by at times more than 25 percent,” the Federation of German Industries stated.
 “As a result, producers in energy-intensive primary commodity sectors in particular will still face a cost disadvantage of up to 15 percent at the end of the decade compared to competitors in China and the United States.”

 This cost disadvantage means that production and investments could move out of Germany, it warned.

-In a March commentary at The Epoch Times, Diana Furchtgott-Roth, an adjunct professor of economics at George Washington University, attributed the country’s economic woes to Germany’s excessive renewable energy policies.
+In a March commentary in The Epoch Times, Diana Furchtgott-Roth, an adjunct professor of economics at George Washington University, attributed the country’s economic woes to Germany’s excessive renewable energy policies.

-The government has for some time focused on energy transition projects—moving away from oil and nuclear—to ensure that renewables make up 100 percent of the country’s energy by 2035.
-Germany also shut off its nuclear power plants in April last year.
+The government has, for some time, focused on energy transition projects—moving away from oil and nuclear—to ensure that renewables make up 100 percent of the country’s energy by 2035.
+Germany also shut off its nuclear power plants in April 2023.

 She noted that the high energy costs translate into unprofitable production for companies and result in a loss of purchasing power for consumers.